softicar/sqml/README.md

 The projects can now be imported without errors into [Eclipse](https://www.eclipse.org/) with _Import ...
 Existing Projects into Workspace_.
 Future updates may require repeated execution of the `syncSharedDependencies` task when dependencies changed.

+### Testing

+Automated testing through the continuous integration workflow is currently not implemented.
+Thus testing must be executed manually from Eclipse on the projects `com.softicar.sqml.generator` and `com.softicar.sqml.tests`.

 ### Publishing

 Publication is done in three steps.